LukeSmithxyz/based.cooking/src/GreekEasterCookies.md

 ## Ingredients

--1 lb of unsalted butter
+- 1 lb of unsalted butter
--3 cups of sugar
+- 3 cups of sugar
--10 eggs
+- 10 eggs
--6 tsps baking powder
+- 6 tsps baking powder
--2 tsps baker’s ammonium
+- 2 tsps baker’s ammonium
--1 pinch of baking soda
+- 1 pinch of baking soda
--2 tsp powder vanilla
+- 2 tsp powder vanilla
--Zest of 3 oranges
+- Zest of 3 oranges
--Zest of 2 lemons
+- Zest of 2 lemons
--1/2 cup orange juice
+- 1/2 cup orange juice
--1 cup warmed milk
+- 1 cup warmed milk
--1 egg yolk whisked to brush cookies
+- 1 egg yolk whisked to brush cookies
--Enough flour to make a soft pliable dough (about 9 cups or a bit more)
+- Enough flour to make a soft pliable dough (about 9 cups or a bit more)

 ## Directions